rafalcan/asf-hash-challenge/README.md

 ```
 src/                              source code
 |- app/                           components and services of the source code
-|  |- components/                 shared components
+|  |- core/                       core logic of the application
 |  |- pages/                      pages components and your child components
+|  |- shared/                     shared components
 |  |- theme/                      global styles of application
-|  |- services/                   core logic of the application
-|  |- +- ...                      root app, helpers and configuration files
+|  |- +- ...                      root app and jss config
+|- environments/                  configurations by environment
 |- assets/                        assets (images, fonts, sounds, videos...)
+|- index.js                       start file of application for Webpack
 |- index.html                     main html of the project
 |- +- ...                         default files for favicon and indexation
 webpack/                          webpack files for each env